You are here: Understanding the take-up of early education entitlements

 Understanding the take-up of early education entitlements

-This research study is funded by the Nuffield Foundation and is being undertaken by the Centre for Evidence and ImplementationUCL Centre for Education Policy and Equalising Opportunity and Coram Family and Childcare with Ivana La Valle.
+This research study is funded by the Nuffield Foundation and is being undertaken by the Centre for Evidence and ImplementationUCL Centre for Education Policy and Equalising Opportunities and Coram Family and Childcare with Ivana La Valle.

 The early education entitlements for all 3-4-year-olds and disadvantaged 2-year-olds aim to support children’s development and reduce inequalities in participation in early childhood education and care (ECEC).
 While ECEC participation in England has risen since the introduction of these policies, a substantial minority of children, especially disadvantaged children, miss out on some or all their entitlement.
 This raises the question of whether this reflects parental choice, or whether families face obstacles in accessing the early education entitlements, suggesting that more should be done to support take-up, in order to reduce inequalities in ECEC participation and outcomes.